| Crates.io | easy-cli |

 A tool for building personal and team CLI tools.

 easy-cli takes a CLI-Tool name option and a path to a directory of scripts as arguments.
-It assumes each script ist to be a CLI command, and builds an appropriate CLI parser.
+It assumes each script ist to be a CLI command, which may also contain subcommands, and builds an appropriate CLI parser.

 It could be used as an alias, but (in my experience, in zsh) this does not work with completion.
 You can define a function for your cli, for instance: